hughdavenport/wedding.davenport.net.nz/README.md

 ### Accommodation

-There is no set accommodation for the event, so we recommend that you secure any accommodation early.
+There is no set accommodation for the event, so we recommend that you secure some early.

 ### Children